teamdatatonic/dta-genai-agentbuilder-hackathon/guides/README.md

 - Goal: This is the context given to Gemini.
 Read the documentation to find out how to write an effective Goal [https://cloud.google.com/dialogflow/vertex/docs/concept/goals]
 - Specific Instructions: Use well designed, concise instructions to describe the Agent behavior.
 Read the documentation to find out how to write instructions [https://cloud.google.com/dialogflow/vertex/docs/concept/goals]

+- Each instruction starts with a bullet point.
+You can add sub-instructions using indentation.
 - Use placeholders for AGENTS and/or TOOLS at this stage.
 You can populate them afterwords.
+They allow you to temporary save your Agent configuration before have created the other Agents/Tools

 - Wanna be a Pro?
 Think about a possible instructions that can prevent your Agent to hallucination behavoiurs.
 Hint...
 Out of Context matters.

 # Configure Agent Tool and Data store

 Tools can be used by Agent to perform one specific operation.
+Gemini, the Google latest Large Multimodal Model family interacts with the external world via Tools.
+This is how Agent Builder implement the "Act" in the ReAct prompt engineering technique (Reasoning & Acting = ReAct).
 In our scenario we want to retrieve information out from a knowledge base given a specific user query.
 For this reason we will use a Data store tool which can be used by an Agent App for answers to end-user's questions from your data stores (indeed your KB).
 The data store type can be one of the following:

 - PUBLIC_WEB: A data store that contains public web content.
 - UNSTRUCTURED: A data store that contains unstructured private data like PDFs